nodejs/admin/Moderation-Policy.md

 * Collaborators may use the Hide feature in the GitHub interface for off-topic posts by non-Collaborators.

-There are a few examples of modearing non-Collaborator posts:
+There are a few examples of moderating non-Collaborator posts:

 Scenario 1:
  * A non-Collaborator posts a comment that indicates that they are a bot.